Deep-Learning Based Adaptive Ultrasound Imaging from Sub-Nyquist Channel Data: Conclusion

 \section{Conclusion}

 In this work we presented a deep-learning based method for high quality reconstruction of temporally and spatially sub-sampled channel data, obtained by the schemes presented in \cite{Chernyakova2014} and \cite{Cohen2018}.
-We have shown that an encoder-decoder CNN trained on multi-organ scans can be used to directly learn the production of high-quality B-mode images from the sub-sampled and degraded channel data, targeting both the recovery from partial frequency data and the learning of adaptive beamforming.
-Our method yields high resolution results, outperforming the iterative reconstruction method used in \cite{Chernyakova2014} and \cite{Cohen2018} in terms of resolution and runtime.
-More importantly, it outperforms DAS beamforming and is comparable to MV beamforming of the fully-sampled data, with a reduction of up to x5 in sampling rate and x2 in the number of transducer elements.
-These results indicate that our method can be plugged in to previously proposed schemes of sub-Nyquist and sparse-array ultrasound processing, to improve performance while significantly alleviating the computational burden and memory and hardware requirements of the data transmitting and processing.
+We have shown that an encoder-decoder CNN, trained on multi-organ scans using a loss function which incorporates domain knowledge, can be used to directly learn the production of high-quality B-mode images from the degraded data.
+Our method yields results with high resolution and contrast-to-noise-ratio, which are comparable to model-based beamforming of the fully-sampled data.
+It performs particularly well on moderate temporal sampling, either with or without spatial sampling; yet, it seems to be more resilient to reduction in temporal sampling rate than the iterative reconstruction method which was previously used for the task in \cite{Chernyakova2014} and \cite{Cohen2018}.
+These results indicate that our method can be plugged in to previously proposed schemes of sub-Nyquist and sparse-array ultrasound processing, to improve performance while alleviating the requirements of the data's transmission and processing.